-(A) Generally; initiation.
-In accordance with the provisions of State Statutes, the City Council may from time to time change the zoning of parcels of land within the City.
-These changes in zoning classification are for the purpose of meeting the land use needs of the residents of the City in conformance with the City Comprehensive Plan.
-Rezonings may be initiated by the City Council, by the Commission, or by petition of the person whose property would be affected by the rezoning.

-(B) Application.
-An application for rezoning shall be made on forms provided by the Planning & Zoning Department.
-The application shall indicate the legal description of the property, the present zoning classification, and the recommended use of the property by the City Comprehensive Plan.
-The applicant shall present evidence to the Director of ownership or type of controlling interest in the property (e.g., option to purchase).
-This application shall be completed and submitted along with the established fee to the Director at least 30 days prior to the public hearing by the Commission.
+- (A) Generally; initiation.
+In accordance with the provisions of State statutes, the Council may from time to time change the zoning of parcels of land within the City.
+These changes in zoning classification are for the purpose of meeting the land use needs of the residents of the City in conformance with the City comprehensive plan.
+Rezonings may be initiated by the Council, by the Planning Commission, or by petition of the person whose property would be affected by the rezoning. - (B) Application.
+An application for rezoning shall be made on a form provided by the Planning Officer.
+The application shall indicate the legal description of the property, the present zoning classification, and the recommended use of the property by the City comprehensive plan.
+The applicant shall present evidence to the Planning Officer of ownership or type of controlling interest in the property (e.g., option to purchase).
+This application shall be completed and submitted along with the established fee to the Planning Officer at least 30 days prior to the public hearing by the Planning Commission.